-- Strong passwords are an important protection to help you have safer online transactions.
-The keys to password strength are length, complexity and time to refresh—especially length.
-An ideal password is long and has letters, punctuation, symbols, and numbers.
+Strong passwords are an important protection to help you have safer online transactions.
+The key to a password strength is length.
+An ideal password is at least 15 characters and has letters and numbers.

 Things to avoid when creating strong passwords

 - Special characters.

 - Dictionary words in any language.

 - Words spelled backwards, common misspellings, and abbreviations.

 - Personal information: your name, username, birthday, driver's license or passport number, or similar information.